 7. Price creep

-By now you're stuck.
-Your data's in their system.
-Switching means export fees and migration hassle.
-They know this.
-That's the whole point.
+By this point you're stuck because your data's in their system and switching means paying export fees on top of the migration hassle.
+They know this, and that's the whole point.

-The playbook: Get you in cheap.
-Raise prices once you're dependent.
-Repeat annually.
+The playbook: Get you in cheap, raise prices once you're dependent, and repeat annually.

 Ask: "Will my price go up?
 Is there a cap?
 How much notice do I get?"